-I. Demonstrates a broad understanding of the key issues of and core methods in the discipline.
+I. Demonstrates a broad understanding of the key issues of and core debates in advertising and public relations.

-I. Demonstrates critical understanding of the key problems and issues addressed in the discipline.

-II.
-Demonstrates engagement with the selection, application, and utilization of disciplinary appropriate methods.
+- I. Demonstrates critical understanding of the key problems and issues addressed in advertising and public relations. - II.
+Demonstrates engagement with the selection, application and utilization of disciplinary appropriate methods.

-- Demonstrates a systematic understanding of practical issues and problems the discipline faces (explicitly addressing Equality, Diversity, and Inclusion/Education for Sustainable Development). - II.
-Demonstrates a systematic understanding of a core problem or issue in the discipline through a senior project or senior seminar. - III.
-Demonstrates a systematic understanding of major debates and uses sophisticated disciplinary analysis that utilizes knowledge from other cognate fields as is appropriate.
+- I. Demonstrates a systematic understanding of practical issues and problems advertising and public relations face (explicitly addressing Equality, Diversity and Inclusion/Education for Sustainable Development). - II.
+Demonstrates a systematic understanding of a core problem or issue in advertising and public relations through a senior project or senior seminar. - III.
+Demonstrates a systematic understanding of major debates and using sophisticated disciplinary analysis that utilises knowledge from other cognate fields as is appropriate.